New Mexico opens rural veterinary loan repayment applications

 Bottom line

-New Mexico has opened applications for its Veterinary Medicine Loan Repayment Program, offering up to $80,000 in student debt relief to veterinarians who agree to serve rural, frontier, and tribal communities.
-In a June 11 announcement, the New Mexico Higher Education Department said the program is intended to strengthen access to food-animal veterinary care in parts of the state where shortages have been persistent. (hed.nm.gov)
+New Mexico has opened applications for its Veterinary Medicine Loan Repayment Program, offering up to $80,000 in student loan repayment to veterinarians who commit to serving rural, frontier, and tribal communities.
+The program is administered by the New Mexico Higher Education Department and is aimed at food-animal practice, with recipients required to provide care for cattle, sheep, goats, poultry, and other food-producing livestock for at least four years.
+Applications for this cycle opened June 11, 2026, and the deadline is July 1, according to the department. (hed.nm.gov)

 Like what you're reading?